davidrihtarsic/myLinuxNotes/myLinuxNotes.md

   XanMod is a mainline Linux kernel distribution with custom settings.
   Optimized to take full advantage of high-performance Desktops, PC Gamers, Workstations, Media Centers and others.
 Supports all recent 64-bit versions of Debian and Ubuntu-based systems.

+  - ne priporočam, ker potemnisem mogel inštalirati GeForce driverjev...

 ## Tested
  based on [article](http://www.hecticgeek.com/2016/09/supercharge-ubuntu-16-04-lts-xanmod-kernel/)